 Weather & Language

 When you arrive in Yogyakarta, you’ll be welcomed by nice tropical weather.
 The city has a tropical climate with high temperatures around 30 degrees Celsius (86 degrees Fahrenheit) and low temperatures around 20 degrees Celsius (68 degrees Fahrenheit).
 There are two seasons in Yogyakarta, dry and rainy.
 The locals are friendly towards tourists, and many of them speak English, which makes it easier for international visitors.

 Top Destinations in Yogyakarta

-Another cultural site worth a visit in Yogyakarta is the Prambanan temple, where you can watch Ramayana Ballet (check their schedule), and learn about the history of the Hinduism movement in Indonesia.
-In Batik museum, you can see the traditional Indonesian clothing pattern of batik, and even learn how to make one on certain occasions.
-And in Keraton Ngayogyakarta, you can learn more about the life of the royal family.
+Another cultural site worth a visit in Yogyakarta is the Prambanan temple, where you can watch the Ramayana Ballet (check their schedule), and learn about the history of the Hinduism movement in Indonesia.
+At Batik Museum, you can see the traditional Indonesian clothing pattern of batik and even learn how to make one on certain occasions.
+And in Keraton Ngayogyakarta, you can learn more about the royal family’s life.
 Then, afterward, you might also be interested in watching puppet shows (wayang) that are played in the Sonobudoyo museum.

 If you are keener on nature sightseeing, you might want to see the sunset at Parangtritis Beach and visit Dieng Mountain.
 Both of them are beautiful in their own way and often packed by local and international visitors at certain times.

 After your meaningful tour in Yogyakarta, it is time to unwind and shop for mementos to take back home.
 You can bring batik and keychains bought from the Beringharjo market and enjoy the night eating gudeg, the specialty Yogyakarta dish made from young jackfruit.